apple/swift-distributed-tracing/README.md

   2. Defaulted non-function parameters (e.g. `(mode: Mode = .default)`),
   3. Required function parameters, including required trailing closures (e.g. `(onNext elementHandler: (Value) -> ())`),
   4. Defaulted function parameters, including optional trailing closures (e.g. `(onComplete completionHandler: (Reason) -> ()) = { _ in }`).
-- Baggage Context should be passed as **the last parameter in the required non-function parameters group in a function declaration**.
+- Logging Context should be passed as **the last parameter in the required non-function parameters group in a function declaration**.

 This way when reading the call side, users of these APIs can learn to "ignore" or "skim over" the context parameter and the method signature remains human-readable and “Swifty”.